 \section{Introduction}

-Evaluating the ability of automated vehicles (AVs) to navigate ethically challenging situations in everyday driving scenarios is essential for their widespread adoption and societal acceptance \cite{lin2016ethics, millar2017ethics}.
-These challenges often involve trade-offs between competing values such as safety, legality, and social norms, with no clear or universally optimal solution.
-Examples include deciding whether to cross a solid line to safely overtake a cyclist \cite{TeslaShort2025}, or whether to come to a full stop at an empty junction when no other vehicles or pedestrians are present \cite{TeslaRollingStop2025}.
-While such decisions may seem intuitive to human drivers, they pose significant challenges for AVs, which typically rely on rule-based systems or predefined optimisation algorithms \cite{aksjonov2021rule, yuan2024evolutionary}.
-These systems often struggle to dynamically balance factors such as safety, efficiency, regulatory compliance, and social expectations, leading to decisions that may misalign with human judgement and values \cite{bin2022should}.
+Evaluating how automated vehicles (AVs) handle ethically challenging situations in everyday driving is essential for their adoption and acceptance by society \cite{lin2016ethics, millar2017ethics}.
+Such situations often require trade-offs between competing values, such as safety, legality, and social norms, for which no clear or universally optimal solution exists.
+For instance, an AV may need to decide whether to cross a solid line to safely overtake a cyclist \cite{TeslaShort2025} or whether to come to a full stop at an empty junction when no vehicles or pedestrians are present \cite{TeslaRollingStop2025}.
+While human drivers usually make such choices intuitively, AVs face greater difficulty because they often depend on rule-based systems or predefined optimisation algorithms \cite{aksjonov2021rule, yuan2024evolutionary}.
+These systems struggle to balance safety, efficiency, regulatory compliance, and social expectations in real time, which can result in decisions that diverge from human judgement and values \cite{bin2022should}.

-Addressing these dilemmas has remained a gap in current AV design paradigms \cite{himmelreich2018never}.
-Most existing approaches to ethical decision-making focus on rare, extreme situations, such as the well-known ``trolley problem'' \cite{bonnefon2019trolley}.
-While such extreme scenarios are philosophically intriguing, they are rarely encountered in real-world, routine driving.
-As noted by Lin \cite{lin2016ethics}, ethical challenges in everyday settings extend well beyond rare, binary dilemmas and demand flexible, context-aware reasoning—something current AV algorithms often struggle to achieve.
-Similarly, Nyholm \cite{nyholm2016ethics} argues that overemphasising extreme scenarios oversimplifies the probabilistic and dynamic nature of real-world driving environments.
+Addressing these dilemmas remains largely unaddressed in current AV design paradigms \cite{himmelreich2018never}.
+Most existing approaches to ethical decision-making focus on rare, extreme situations, such as the well-known “trolley problem” \cite{bonnefon2019trolley}.
+While such scenarios are philosophically intriguing, they are seldom encountered in routine driving.
+As Lin observes \cite{lin2016ethics}, everyday ethical challenges go well beyond rare, binary dilemmas.
+They require flexible, context-aware reasoning—something current AV algorithms often struggle to achieve.
+Similarly, Nyholm \cite{nyholm2016ethics} argues that focusing too heavily on extreme scenarios oversimplifies the probabilistic and dynamic nature of real-world driving environments.